Balooga/balooga.github.io/content/posts/pong-tutorial-1/pong-tutorial-1.md

 <!-- markdown-toc end -->

 # Introduction
 This is the first in a series of tutorials building up to a basic Pong clone implemented using the [Godot engine](https://godotengine.org/).
 We will try to accomplish as much as we can in [GDScript](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_basics.html), which is the native scripting language of the engine, relying less on Godot's SceneTree editor and Property Inspector.
-These tools, while useful for experimentation, can make refactoring code, debugging, and writing unit tests more difficult; [grepping](https://en.wikipedia.org/wiki/Grep) over files in your project folder is much faster than having to manually inspect properties of the Nodes in the SceneTree, for example.
+These tools, while useful for experimentation, can make refactoring code, debugging, and writing unit tests more difficult; [grepping](https://en.wikipedia.org/wiki/Grep) over files in your project folder is much faster than having to inspect properties of the Nodes in the SceneTree, for example.

 [OOP (Object-Oriented Programming)](https://en.wikipedia.org/wiki/Object-oriented_programming) is the driving paradigm in the design of [GDScript and the Godot engine](https://docs.godotengine.org/en/stable/tutorials/best_practices/what_are_godot_classes.html).
 You don't need to become an expert in Object Orientated programming to use the Godot engine or GDScript, but you should take the time to become somewhat proficient.
-This tutorial introduces some principles of OOP but won't go into much detail as this isn't a general programming tutorial.
+This tutorial introduces some principles of OOP but OOP isn't covered in depth as this isn't a general programming tutorial.

 We start by implementing something seemingly straightforward, displaying the [frame rate](https://en.wikipedia.org/wiki/Frame_rate) (fps -- frames-per-second).
 Why start with the frame rate instead of jumping in and creating the Pong clone?
 See [Software Development Estimation]({{< ref "/posts/software-estimation/" >}} "Software Development Estimation") as to why.